Last updated on August 17th, 2023 at 12:57 pm

 To grow a healthy head of hair, it’s important to lay the framework.
 Your hair is a symbolic crown provided by God in Heaven (1 Corinthians 11:15).
-The ground work needed to have healthy hair is scalp care.
+The ground work needed to have healthy hair is found in these scalp care tips.

 Since your hair grows from your scalp, for obvious reasons your scalp needs to be healthy.
 If your scalp suffers from being congested or dehydrated, it will be impossible to grow or maintain healthy hair.